 Village of Song

-Eighty-three years ago the choristers at St Mary’s Parish Church in Bolsterstone were becoming a tad restless.
+Eighty-four years ago the choristers at St Mary’s Parish Church in Bolsterstone were becoming a tad restless.
 They enjoyed singing hymns and other sacred music, but they wanted to expand their musical experience and asked the choirmaster, William Evans, if a larger male voice ensemble could be formed.

 Present-day choristers can thank Bill Evans for enthusiastically taking up the request in 1934.
 For Bolsterstone Male Voice Choir grew into a choir of international reputation with an array of trophies on show in its headquarters, the Castle Inn, next door to the church where it all started.